alexa-samples/skill-sample-nodejs-audio-player/single-stream/README.md

 ## Installation

-You will need to change a few configuration files before creating the skill and upload the lambda code.
+You will need to comply to the prerequisites below and to change a few configuration files before creating the skill and upload the lambda code.

 ### Pre-requisites

 This is a NodeJS Lambda function and skill definition to be used by [ASK CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html).

+0. You need an [AWS account](https://aws.amazon.com) and an [Amazon developer account](https://developer.amazon.com) to create an Alexa Skill.

+1. You need to install and configure the [AWS CLI](https://aws.amazon.com/cli/)

-You need to initialize ASK CLI with
+2. You need to inistall and to initialize [ASK CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html) with

 ```bash
 $ ask init
 ```

-You need an [AWS account](https://aws.amazon.com) and an [Amazon developer account](https://developer.amazon.com) to create an Alexa Skill.

-You need to download NodeJS dependencies :
+3. You need to download NodeJS dependencies :

 ```bash
 $ (cd lambda && npm install)